MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 1. Every project (.dll) referencing the SDK is a module (custom actions group (preview)).
 2. Actions of this module are represented by classes inside that project.

-After installing the Power Automate Desktop Actions templates for Visual Studio (preview), open Visual Studio and choose one of the following options:
+After installing the Power Automate Desktop Actions templates for Visual Studio (preview), start Visual Studio and select one of the following options:

 ![Screenshot of Power Automate Visual Studio templates](../media/custom-actions/create-custom-actions/img1.png)